Windows81/RBXL-Version-Forensics/README.md

 You can consult the [`./src/constants.rs`](./src/constants.rs) file.

-Go to a page such as https://robloxapi.github.io/ref/class/ChatInputBarConfiguration.html and run the following JavaScript code in your devtools console, replacing the literal `{{}}` with a list of :
+Go to a page such as https://robloxapi.github.io/ref/class/ChatInputBarConfiguration.html and run the following JavaScript code in your devtools console:

 ```js
 var title = document.querySelector("#content h1").innerText.split("\n")[0];